olgaliak/active-learning-detect/README.md

 Training cycle can now be repeated on bigger training set and dataset with higher quality of pre-labeled bounding boxes could be obtained.

 # Sample dataset
-Feel free to use wood knots data set as example for wood knots detection.
-Here is [link](https://olgaliakrepo.blob.core.windows.net/woodknots/board_images_png.zip) to the dataset: zip file with 800+ board png images.
+I'm using wood knots dataset mentioned in this [blog](http://blog.revolutionanalytics.com/2017/09/wood-knots.html) Here is [link](https://olgaliakrepo.blob.core.windows.net/woodknots/board_images_png.zip) to the dataset: zip file with 800+ board png images.